afombravo/2FAST2Q/README.md

 b. “*_reads.csv” files corresponding to the read counts per guideRNA per inputted sequencing file;

 c.
-A “compiled_stats.csv” containing all the relevant input/output information about the Crispery analysis;
+A “compiled_stats.csv” containing all the relevant input/output information about the 2FAST2Q analysis;

 d.
 A bar plot "reads_plot.png" representing the total number of reads, and valid reads, per sample (only available when using the python version);